 Start a relaxing evening routine to help cue your body for bedtime.
 Put the screens away, and try a warm bath, calming music, or reading.
 Whatever it is, make sure it winds you down.

-Try a natural sleep aid.
+Try a natural sleep aid, like Her Nighttime Burn.
 Although the first line of defense is healthy bedtime habits, sometimes extra support is needed.
 Her Nighttime Burnhelps to promote relaxation and quality sleep.
 If you're ready to up your gainZzz, try adding Her Night Time Burn into your nighttime routine.
 Our blend promotes deeper REM sleep, supports healthy cortisol levels, and promotes fat loss during sleep.